OPS-E2E-PPE/VBA-Docs/api/Publisher.PbPictureResolution.md

 ---
-title: PbPictureResolution Enumeration (Publisher)
+title: PbPictureResolution enumeration (Publisher)
 keywords: vbapb10.chm65622
 f1_keywords:
 - vbapb10.chm65622
-ms.prod: publisher
 api_name:
 - Publisher.PbPictureResolution
 ms.assetid: 91e32ccf-60bc-f263-795e-0e614c7e7144
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PbPictureResolution Enumeration (Publisher)
+# PbPictureResolution enumeration (Publisher)

 Constants passed to the **SaveAsPicture** method and specifying the resolution in which the picture is to be saved.